-Indicators of Effectiveness Reference BMP 5.03 As-Builts (Part IV.B.4.c.1.b) (b) A requirement for submittal of "as-built" certifications in a schedule defined in the SWMP and approved by the NDEQ.
+construction of the buildings and track. • College of Engineering Phase I Link building and Phase II Kiewit Building: Design discussions of the stormwater systems are currently underway and the project is expected to meet or exceed current stormwater standards for water quality and quantity.
+The construction of the PCSWCs are anticipated during the College of Engineering Phase II Kiewit Hall construction.
+Evaluation: Environmental Indicators of Effectiveness none Reference BMP 5.03 As-Builts (Part IV.B.4.c.1.b) (b) A requirement for submittal of "as-built" certifications in a schedule defined in the SWMP and approved by the NDEE.
 Responsible FPC: Project Manager EHS: Environmental Specialist Strategy UNL Project Managers will ensure that As-Builts are submitted by the Architect, in accordance with existing contract provisions and as soon as feasible after substantial completion but no later than the end of the Contractor one-year warranty period.
 EHS will monitor construction documents to ensure that "As Builts" are on-file, and communicate deficiencies to the Project Manager as needed.
 Measurable Goals All Years of Permit: 100% of applicable development sites will have relevant construction documents related to post-construction structural BMPs on file, including deviations from or modifications to approved designs.
 Report All Years of Permit: Report percentage of applicable projects completed within the prior year for which complete as-built information is on file.
-"As builts" are on file for all sites completed in 2018 that were subject to UNL's stormwater quality and quantity standards (Thermal Energy, EC Parking Lot, EC Courts, University Health Center/College of Nursing, Loop Road, and Nebraska Vet Diagnostic Center).
+All (%100) applicable projects completed within 2020 that no longer are in the contractor warranty period have relevant approved as-build information on file.
+VDC as builds were updated in 2020 in order to field verify the basin deviations from the original plan.
 Evaluation: Environmental Indicators of Effectiveness none Reference BMP 5.04 Installation Inspections Part IV.B.4.d.1: 1) Procedures must be established to assure all structural storm water control measures installed and implemented meet the approved plans and are maintained in perpetuity.
 Responsible FPC: Project Managers EHS: Environmental Specialist Strategy Inspection of installation/implementation of storm water controls A/E Inspection: Existing UNL A/E Agreement provisions require periodic and final inspection by the Architect to ensure that all work conforms to Construction Documents.
 Issuance of a final certificate of completion is also contingent upon the Architects determination that the work complies with approved design parameters.
 2. Maintained in perpetuity UNL Design Guidelines state: "Selected BMPs shall be specified in final design documents, and final construction documents shall contain schedules and procedures for inspection and maintenance of the BMPs."
 This schedule of maintenance activities will be uploaded into the appropriate department's (e.g., Landscape Services, Utility Services) work order system so that assets are maintained into perpetuity.
-Maintenance inspections are carried out through BMP 6.09 Measurable Goals All Years: 100% of all newly-constructed structural post-construction BMPs at sites subject to post-construction design criteria will be inspected by the A/E. Report All Years: Percent of construction sites with new post- construction structural BMPs completed in the prior year that were inspected by the A/E and verified as meeting design criteria.
-All (100%) of the sites with post- construction structural BMPs completed in 2018 were inspected by the A/E: University Health Center/College of Nursing, Loop Road, Nebraska Veterinary Diagnostic Center (NVDC), and City Campus Thermal Energy Storage.
-All met design criteria, except the bioretention basin at NVDC.
-Installation deficiencies will be corrected by the contractor in 2019.
-Evaluation: Environmental Indicators of Effectiveness None Reference BMP 5.05 Public Reporting (Part IV.B.4.d.2) 2) The permittee must establish procedures to respond to complaints and notifications to ensure the long-term maintenance of structural controls.
-Responsible EHS: Environmental Specialist Strategy EHS will track, investigate and follow up on all public complaints regarding post- construction BMP maintenance.
-Public reporting is encouraged through the mechanisms described in MCM 1 & 2.
-Measurable Goals All Years: 1.
-EHS will continue to maintain the public reporting mechanism, Stormwater Reporter, on the EHS web page.
-2. EHS will maintain our procedure for reporting suspected maintenance issues http://ehs.unl.edu/sop/s-stormwater_IDDE.pdf).
-This procedure is publicly available on the EHS website.
+Maintenance inspections are carried out through BMP 6.09 Measurable Goals All Years: 100% of all newly-constructed structural post-construction BMPs at sites subject to post-construction design criteria will be inspected by the A/E. Report All Years: Percent of construction sites with new post-construction structural BMPs completed in the prior year that were inspected by the A/E and verified as meeting design criteria.
+All (%100) of construction projects that completed an installation inspection where the A/E verified the PCSWC as meeting design criteria.
+The materials management building successfully completed the installation inspection of the bioretention basin PCSWC in 2020.